ThomasWilshaw/ThomasWilshaw.github.io/film_shape.md

 ## Denisty curves
 We begin with the dye curves found in most film data sheets (the example below is Kodak Ektachrome 100D).
-These show the reposonse of the three seperate dyes (Yellow, Magenta and Cyan) to light from the visible spectrum as well as a combined response to form a neutral density.
-IT is worth noting that the curves in these data sheets are usually low quality/precision and only really give a sense of the general shape and relationship between the three dyes.
-YOu can see that the magenta dye has a small hump at around 450nm which is probably the reulst of joining multiple data sets or a computation error somewhere.
-Neither do they tell us anything about the reposnse of the dyes to wavelengths of light outside the visible spectrum which could have an affect in certain conditions (for example shots with a lot of UV light from atmospheric haze).
-However for the majority of genral cases this is plenty of data to be going with.
+These show the response of the three seperate dyes (yellow, magenta and cyan) to light from the visible spectrum as well as a combined response that forms a neutral density.
+It is worth noting that the curves in these data sheets are usually low quality/precision and only really give a sense of the general shape and relationship between the three dyes.
+You can see that the magenta dye has a small hump at around 450nm which is probably the result of joining multiple data sets or a computation error somewhere.
+Neither do they tell us anything about the response of the dyes to wavelengths of light outside the visible spectrum which could have an affect in certain conditions (for example shots with a lot of UV light from atmospheric haze).
+However for the majority of general cases this is plenty of data to be going with.

 ![Dye curves for Ektachrome 100D](/docs/assets/images/ektachrome_100D.jpg)